mesosphere/marathon/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

   See [Service Discovery Load Balancing doc page]({{ site.baseurl }}/docs/service-discovery-load-balancing.html) for details.

-Since this is confusing, we recommend to configure ports assignment for docker containers for `BRIDGE` networking in `container.docker.portMappings` instead, see [Docker Containers doc page]({{ site.baseurl }}/docs/native-docker.html#bridged-networking-mode)).
+Since this is confusing, we recommend to configure ports assignment for Docker containers for `BRIDGE` networking in `container.docker.portMappings` instead, see [Docker Containers doc page]({{ site.baseurl }}/docs/native-docker.html#bridged-networking-mode)).